trustpoliticsfear/trustpoliticsfear.github.io/_texts/Onabus.md

 ## Writing Prompt: You board a bus on the morning of news of a terrorist attack in another Western country.

-## Ben, 17, Anglo-Australian, Parramatta
+## Ben, 17, male, North-West Sydney, Anglo-Australian, agnostic

 It's cold in the winter.
 My feet are purple with the grip of the morning chill.
 My cereal is mostly dry due to the lack of milk that was left in the carton.
-My mom walks in and starts speaking, so I have to put my spoon in the bowl and take out my earbud.
+My mom walks in and starts speaking, so I put my spoon in the bowl and take out my earbud.
 > - {:.indent-1} ‘A man in Canada killed some worshipers in their mosque yesterday," she tells me.
 > - {:.indent-1}  I let out a long sigh and think about it for a moment: "We need more milk."
 {:.poetry}

-## Matt, 17, Anglo-Australian, agnostic, North-West Sydney
+## Matt, 17, male, North-West Sydney, Anglo-Australian, agnostic

 There has been another act of terrorism.
 > - {:.indent-1} "Oh no, not again," I think to myself.
 I'm sick to my stomach.
 I know today will be harder than normal.
 The friends I’ve managed to get to know will turn their backs on me.
 I sit on the bus and look out the window.
 I see all sorts of people walking the streets.
 White, Asian, African.
 I spot another Muslim, her head down.
 > - {:.indent-1} There will be no looking up today, for either of us.
 No chance to feel as others feel.
 Just guilt that doesn’t belong to us.

 ## Joy, 16, Anglo-Australian, Christian, North-West Sydney

 The stares intensify, piercing into the back of my head.
 > - {:.indent-1} I hear them whisper, "Do you think she knew him?".
 > - {:.indent-1} Another girl whispers back: "They're all the same."

 # Joy, 16, Anglo-Australian, Christian, North-West Sydney

 The dim ceiling lights flickered as the bus teetered over another speed bump, jostling me from my momentary nap.
 Joining voices from the radio accompanied the bleak scenery outside the window.
 Houses of brick and painted little boxes with driveways that seemed to stretch forever.
 The man beside me shifted his bag as the bus crossed another bump and proceeded uphill, just as the tiny voices on the radio raised in pitch.
 > - {:.indent-1} ‘If you're coffee didn't wake you up.
 This most definitely will: A terror attack in London.’
 > - {:.indent-1} I took a sip of my coffee.
 Nodded off again.

 ## Joy, 16, Anglo-Australian, Christian, North-West Sydney

 The noises on the radio pooled into my senses as I leaned my head against the bus window, the vibrations shaking the cage around my heart.
 Muslim worshipers shot in a mosque in Toronto.
 I tugged tightly against my school uniform.
 I was a Muslim girl, sure, but none of this was new to me.
 I'd heard the 9/11 jokes, seen all the news articles, stabbing my religion, stabbing my people.
 At first glance, I wouldn't look like a Muslim girl.
 No hijab, wearing a short skirt.
 The stereotypes didn't generally fit.
 I've been born here, raised as a Canadian, but I had gone back home, had seen the way they lived.
 My heart ached at the denial of refugees.
 The fact that my cousins, my own blood, had knowledge and experience half of mine no matter what their age.
 I’d become numb, been flooded by death tolls, and statistics and propaganda.
 It had affected me.
 Not in a negative way, but in a way where nothing seemed to register.

-## Joy, 16, Anglo-Australian, Christian, North-West Sydney
+## Nafisa, 16, female, North-West Sydney, Pakistani-Australian, Muslim
 In the bus.
 Muslim terrorist attack.
 Those three words.
 Three words that can change someone's life.
 The three words that can make a girl like me scared for my life.
 I'm not scared about being killed in an attack, but about an angry person who hates Muslims coming in, attacking or mugging me.

-## Joy, 16, Anglo-Australian, Christian, North-West Sydney
+## Joy, 16, female, North-West Sydney, Anglo-Australian, Christian
 Mohamed sat at the front of the bus, an empty seat to his left.
 He gazed out the window, watching the way the children laughed as they kicked a ball on the pavement.
 News of the attack sounded on the radio.
 Taut brow and pressed lips, he stared at them.
 Envious.
 > - {:.indent-1} Ignorance is bliss.